Backends¶

 JAX MM3 support

-The JAX engine supports both harmonic and MM3 functional forms, including cubic bond stretch, sextic angle bend, and Buckingham exp-6 vdW terms.
+The JAX backend supports both harmonic and MM3 functional forms, including cubic bond stretch, sextic angle bend, and Buckingham exp-6 vdW terms.

 Non-bonded treatment¶

 Non-bonded interactions (van der Waals, electrostatics) are computed between all atom pairs not excluded by bonding topology.
-The details differ between engines.
+The details differ between backends.

 Exclusions¶

-All engines exclude 1-2 (bonded) and 1-3 (angle endpoint) pairs from non-bonded calculations.
+All backends exclude 1-2 (bonded) and 1-3 (angle endpoint) pairs from non-bonded calculations.

 1-4 Scaling¶